In this article, we’ll learn how to create Schema markup in JSON-LD format for a local business with multiple locations.

 This is great, thank you!
 Question – Could you use this markup on the contact page that includes both addresses on it?
 Or do you still recommend implementing it on the homepage?

 I’ve never used LocalBusiness markup on a contact page – only on the homepage or location pages.
 If you want to add a markup to the contact page, I think you can use Organization with multiple ContactPoint attributes (without address).
-Something like this:

 Thanks, Mr. Andrew!
 This post is very helpful for me.
 Because I used to create different Schema Markups scripts for each location before.
 But this method is very easy & clear.
 Exactly what I was looking for a long time.